-Shakuntala Devi, who is popularly known as “Human-Computer”, was greatly known for her power of calculating complex mathematics in few seconds.
-Besides being a genius in mathematics, Shakuntala Devi also wrote a number of books that include novels, mathematics, puzzles and astrology.
+Shakuntala Devi, who is popularly known as “Human-Computer”, was greatly known for her power of calculating complex mathematics in a few seconds.
+Besides being a genius in mathematics, Shakuntala Devi also wrote a number of books that include novels, mathematics, puzzles, and astrology.

 It is absolutely fine to have a great personality with so many talents until there comes a big revolution about one of her books that she wrote in 1977.
 As the year says, the era was the prevailing emergency period that started in 1975.
 Where the political and social conditions were still heated up, Shakuntala Devi comes up with her book named “The World of Homosexuals”.

 Must Read – 5 Self-Help Books To Get Enlightened

 As the name suggests, in her “The World of Homosexuals“, she clearly talks about homosexuality and rights.
 This had been done in an era where the concept of normal sexuality was very hideous and was considered to be taboo to talk about (although it still is taboo for a few).
 She brings forth the right for homosexual men to have the right to live a normal life without being criticized.
 Unfortunately, she herself got many criticisms for the same.